From the Seine to the Étangs de Ville-d'Avray

 - Marnes-la-Coquette Town Hall (1845) and former post office.

-- Sainte-Eugenie Church (1860).
+- Sainte-Eugénie Church (1860).
 Built at the expense of Napoleon III, it was named in honour of the Empress.

-- French formal gardens.
+- French-style gardens.

 - Numerous statues inspired by Greek and Roman mythology.